Disease Guide ·Ear Hematoma ·2026

 Cost vs Deductible

-Ear hematoma surgery costs $300-$1,500.
-With a $500 deductible, smaller claims barely break even.
-The value increases if the hematoma is combined with significant ear infection treatment costs on the same claim.
+Surgery costs $300-$1,500.
+With $500 deductible, smaller claims barely break even.
+Value increases if combined with ear infection treatment on same claim.

 Red flag · Chronic condition